| For

 thunderstorms.
 Carry raingear even if the morning skies appear clear, and plan your

 hike to avoid exposed peaks and ridges during the afternoon hours.
+Additional hikes in an around the

 Tucson area may be found on Andy Flach's excellent site: Tucson Hikes an Illustrated Guide. |